-Our youth engagement workers relate to the young people within their communities with a targeted, street based approach to engagement, alongside centre based activities.
-Our street-based engagement allows our staff to connect with those who are further from mainstream programmes and are often the hardest to reach and work with.
+Youth engagement workers relate to the young people within their communities with a targeted approach to connect with those who are furthest from mainstream programmes and are often the hardest to reach and work with.
 Our model is based on developing a trusting relationship, mentoring support, brokerage and guidance around further opportunities, training and development, and support to sustain re-engagement.

-We promote active citizenship through participation in our workshops in employability skills, sexual health, personal responsibility, substance abuse and addressing anti-social behaviours.
-Our youth work staff have strong partnerships and work collaboratively with agencies such as youth offending teams, police, fire service, schools and wider voluntary groups such as Brook and Lifeline.
+MYL promotes active citizenship through participation in our workshops in employability skills, money management, sexual health, personal responsibility, substance abuse and addressing wider anti-social behaviours.
+Our youth engagement staff have strong partnerships and work collaboratively with agencies such as Youth Offending Teams, Police, Fire Service, NHS, schools and wider voluntary groups such as Brook, 42nd Street, MIND and Eclypse.

-By focusing on those with a potential to be affected by negative behaviours, MYL offers an alternative, an opportunity for personal development that is vital to young people.
-Our youth engagement work is focused on reconnecting those young people who have become disconnected with mainstream services so they can realise their full potential.
+By focusing on those with a potential to be affected by negative behaviours, MYL offers an alternative, an opportunity for personal development and progression routes back into education and training that is vital to young people.
+Our youth engagement work is focused on reconnecting those young people who have become disconnected with mainstream services with opportunities so they can realise their full potential and make successful transitions to adulthood.